piql/sip_to_eark_aip/README.md

-# Penwern SIP to E-Ark AIP Generator
+# SIP to E-Ark AIP Generator

 The aim of this project is to generate E-Ark conformant AIPs from SIPs.